dashohoxha/oauth2-js/README.md

 # oauth2-js

 Get and manage OAuth2 tokens in JavaScript.
 For the time being it supports only the User Credentials (Password Authentication) flow.
+It saves the received token in the local storage and reuses it until it expires.
+When the token has expired, it tries to refresh it using the refresh_token.
+If this fails, then the authentication process starts from the beginning (get a username and password from the user, and use them to receive a new token).

 ## Interface